 Signs of Sexual Harassment

 Sexual harassment is an all-too-common type of discrimination with potentially serious consequences, yet it is not always easy to spot.
 Some signs of sexual harassment, such as unwanted touching, can be obvious.
 Other signs, including online stalking and unwanted flirting, can be more subtle.
-At Helping Survivors, we can help you recognize the signs of sexual harassment, understand your next steps, prevent further abuse, and move forward with your life.

 Sexual harassment is an unfortunate but common issue for people of all genders and sexual orientations.
 However, it’s not always clear what constitutes this type of abuse.
 Spotting common sexual harassment signs can enable victims and their family members to recognize problems early on, report them, and escape uncomfortable or threatening situations.

-What Are the Signs of Sexual Harassment?
+What are the Signs of Sexual Harassment?

 Verbal Signs of Sexual Harassment